- 1 Top 7 Best External Hard Drives for Xbox One Compared

 The Seagate Backup Plus Slim is a durable and highly functional hard drive, with full integration with the Xbox One right out of the box, up to 5TB of storage space and a sturdy aluminum enclosure that can withstand an accident or two.
 During our testing, we found that it transferred and played games with virtually zero lag, offering a smooth-as-butter experience.
 There is a reason, after all, that this is the hard drive of choice for Xbox’s Director of Programming Larry “Major Nelson” Hyrb.

 The HDD may only offer 5,400 RPM, along with the accompanying 100 MB/s read speed, but we found performance on par with the Xbox One’s internal drive.
 Also, it requires a quick reformat when you plug it into your console’s USB port, but we found this only took a few minutes.
+This is also true of the best external hard drives for PS4 as well.

 #2 Seagate 500GB-8TB 7200 RPM Game Drive Hub for Xbox – Honorable Mention/Doubles as USB HubWHY WE LIKE IT: The Seagate Game Drive Hub is designed to work specifically with the Xbox One, and it shows, offering up to 8TB of storage space, enough for 200 games, a snazzy Xbox-inspired design and dual USB ports on the front, so you can plug in controllers and other accessories.
 This is the perfect fit for hardcore Xbox gamers.